Durastudio-FLOSS/csv-cleaner/README.md

 * Sed
 * csv2ofx (optional - requires python - 'pip install csv2ofx' - instructions here - https://github.com/reubano/csv2ofx)

 Mapping file(s) are included for csv2ofx, e.g mapping/usaa.py.
 I add a header to all my .csv files for manual editing and clarity.
-If you don't want to add a header, remove header insert line from your copy of the script and change your copy of the the mapping accordingly.
+If you don't want to add a header, edit header="YES" in config.conf and update your copy of the the mapping file accordingly.
 Installing mapping files are covered at the csv2ofx site.
 (RTFM)

 ## Usage: